International Communications Coordinator in Singapore

 [Source Operation World, 2010]

-WEC’s international office and International Directors are based in Singapore
+WEC’s international office and International Directors are currently based in Singapore, as well as the national Singapore branch.

 WEC Singapore’s vision is to bring the gospel of our Lord Jesus Christ to the remaining unevangelised peoples with the utmost urgency.